 Let’s get really real here.
 The only problem libertarians see with “capitalism” is that throughout its history, it has always been deeply in bed with the psychopaths who create or conquer and rule over nation-states.
 When creative individuals who produce wealth collude with those who wield monopolistic power, the nation’s populations become their subjugated servants.

 It is why libertarians insist on the total separation of economy and state, the creation of “true” capitalism as expounded by the likes of Adam Smith and Frédéric Bastiat.

 Collectivists insist that the “problem” with capitalism is still the private ownership of property.
-But that is just another manifestation of the collectivist’s own greed, the desire to sieze collectively what they’re incapable of earning individually.
-Since all rights are individual that’s why, without property rights, no other rights are possible.
+But that is just another manifestation of the collectivist’s own greed, the desire to seize collectively what they’re incapable of earning individually.
+Since all rights are individual, that’s why, without property rights, no other rights are possible.

-All definitions of “greed” are based on purely personal subjective value judgements used against anyone who has more than the accuser has.
-If a person has one more dollar than the accuser then that person is greedy.
-If a billionaire doubles his wealth he’s obviously greedy, but if a poor person with only a dollar to his name works hard and doubles his money he’s … well … he can’t be greedy because he’s poor!
+All definitions of “greed” are based on purely personal subjective value judgments used against anyone who has more than the accuser has.
+If a person has one more dollar than the accuser, then that person is greedy.
+If a billionaire doubles his wealth, he’s obviously greedy, but if a poor person with only a dollar to his name works hard and doubles his money, he’s … well … he can’t be greedy because he’s poor!
 The only rules about who is or isn’t greedy are the ones invented by the accuser.

 There is, however, one objective definition of greed: “In Objectivism, greed is the desire for the unearned.”

 This is one of the endless reasons why collectivists hate Ayn Rand; collectivist ideologies appeal to people’s sense of envy and promote a desire for the unearned, a desire that can easily be manipulated by the psychopaths in power.